 When both your income and your investments rely on the good performance of your employer, you expose yourself to potentially catastrophic downsides.

-Generally, I suggest that people don’t keep more than 5% of their net worth in any one stock.
+Generally, we suggest that clients avoid maintaining more than 5% of their net worth in any one stock.
 When it comes to your own company that you also rely on for regular income via a steady paycheck, you might want to hold even less in that stock to better diversify your financial life.

-The reason that so many people struggle with making this mistake with stock options is that it’s really tempting to want to exercise and hold shares in hopes that your company will be the next one to go big.
+This is one of the most common mistakes with stock options that we see people make… because it’s really tempting to want to exercise and hold shares in hopes that your company will be the next one to go big.

-And if experiencing the full extent of that downside — like a steep decline in the value of the company stock plus potential loss of income if you were to lose your job — would break your financial plan, then you literally can’t afford to gamble on holding too much of a single, concentrated stock position.
+If experiencing the full extent of that downside risk — like a steep decline in the value of the company stock plus potential loss of income if you were to lose your job — would break your financial plan, then you literally can’t afford to gamble on holding too much of a single, concentrated stock position.

 Your financial plan should account for how much risk you can take on here, or if it makes more since to simply exercise and sell options, units, and shares when you can to lock in gains.